morlandi/django-upload-form/README.rst

 2) during submission:

-    - image files are optionally resized up to a configurabile max resolution (TODO: recover this from "experiments" branch)
+    - image files are optionally resized up to a configurabile max resolution
     - a progress bar is shown during files upload

 3) after submission:

-    - TODO: ADD MORE DETAILS HERE
+    - a target view receives the uploaded files via an Ajax POST request
+    - here, you will validate the form ...
+    - ... and use the received `files` at your will

 All this is obtained by leveraging HTML5 specific capabilities, and applying some clever (in my opinion) and sometimes hacky techniques I learned from a few selected articles, listed in the `References`